 Commercial Truck Driving Training (CDL): There is a federal requirement that each state have standards for the licensing of commercial drivers.
 This class provides driver license testing information and training for unskilled drivers who wish to have a commercial driver license (CDL) and endorsements.
 To get a CDL, you must pass knowledge and skill test; this class will help you prepare to pass the tests.
-For more information, call 256-306-2584.
+For more information, call 256-260-2462 or 256-306-2928.